 Also known as a hematoma, after breast surgery, bleeding can occur when a blood vessel starts leaking into the space created for the breast implant.
 This complication will be noticeable within a 5- to 10-minute period.

-• Symptoms: The breast tissue will enlarge up to 2 to 3 times, creating asymmetry between both breasts.
+• Symptoms: The breast tissue will enlarge up to 2 to 3 times, creating an asymmetry between both breasts.
 The tissue might have some bruising noted as well.
 This can occur immediately after surgery or up to three weeks later.

 • Rate of occurrence: When we look at the statistics on a nationwide level, the rate of hematoma after breast augmentation occurrence is between 2% to 4%.
 Our 10 years of data at The Piazza Center demonstrates that this complication only occurs 0.5% of the time.
 We attribute this to Dr. Piazza’s meticulous technique and attention to detail in the operating room.